eljamm/didactic-pi/README.md

 ./dostart --up --logs
 ```

-#### Note
+**Note**

 Running the service in detached mode allows us to exit the container log with `CTRL-C` without stopping the application.

 ### Modification

-Any time you modify docker-compose.yml or the Dockerfile, you should rebuild the service, either with :
+Any time you modify docker-compose.yml or the Dockerfile, you should rebuild the service with :

 ```sh
 ./dostart --build